 In the mid- to late-1980s I secured a job with the prestigious South London frame builder Chas Roberts at Roberts Cycles.
 Under the guidance of Chas Roberts and master frame builder Phillip Maynard, my repertoire expanded to building the full range of bicycles Roberts Cycles offered and undertaking many of the frame repairs.
 During my 28 years at Roberts, I have built everything from low profiles to trikes, created frames for many celebrities and well-known customers, and built an award winning Roughstuff-styled bicycle with custom pannier racks.

 Following on from Chas’ decision to take a “sabbatical”, I spent two years at Reilly CycleWorks, where my responsibilities included frame building, frame repairs and teaching the frame building courses.
-It was a great experience, and I was able to guide many happy customers towards realising their dream; taking them through the specialised process of building their very own bespoke bicycle.
+It was a great experience, and I was able to guide many happy customers, including a Bespoke award winner, towards realising their dream.
+Taking them through the specialised process of building their very own bespoke bicycle.